Note: It is the student’s responsibility to verify transferability to the institution and program of their interest.

 In-depth Study of Human Anatomy and Physiology

-This course includes the basic introductory cytology and histology related to human anatomy and physiology and covers all of the body systems including: Integumentary System, Skeletal System, Muscular System, Endocrine System, Nervous System, Cardiovascular System, Immune System, Digestive System, Respiratory System, Renal System, and Reproductive System.
+This course includes the basic introductory cytology and histology and covers all of the body systems including integumentary, musculoskeletal, endocrine (BIO 231), nervous, cardiovascular, immune (BIO 232), digestive, respiratory, urinary, and reproductive systems (BIO 233).
 Acid-base balance, metabolism, human genetics and development are also studied.

 There are no prerequisites, but some background in biology and chemistry is very helpful.